cuteday/KiRaRay/README.md

 #### Performance

-Currently, the renderer runs extremely slow on *Debug* build for unknown reasons.
+This toy renderer is not carefully unoptimized.
+Additionally, the renderer runs extremely slow on *Debug* build for unknown reasons.
 Please switch to *Release* build for normal performance.

 #### Writing new render passes.